 What is Drug Addiction?

-In the addiction and recovery community, we define drug addiction as a condition that arises when someone repeatedly uses a drug — whether legally or illegally — and they develop a psychological or physical dependence on it.
+In the addiction and recovery community, we define drug addiction as a condition that arises when someone repeatedly uses a drug — whether legally or illegally — and develop a psychological or physical dependence on it.
 They simply cannot stop and may even feel that their life depends on using the drug.